Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 Why is income protection so hard to get for miners?

 Income protection covers inability to work due to injury or illness.
 Mining has high injury rates and long recovery times, making claims probable and expensive.
-Additionally, FIFO mental health claims are common.
+FIFO mental health claims are also common.
 The combination of physical injury risk plus mental health risk makes many insurers decline mining income protection entirely.
 Group insurance through employers or unions often solves this.

 Does FIFO work affect my insurance premiums?

 Yes, FIFO adds additional factors beyond your base occupation.
 Insurers consider roster patterns (longer rosters = higher risk), remote location access, and documented higher mental health claim rates among FIFO workers.
-Expect 5-15% additional loading for FIFO patterns on top of occupation loading.
+Expect modest additional loading for FIFO patterns on top of occupation loading.
 Mental health exclusions may be applied, especially for income protection.

 What's the difference between open-cut and underground mining for insurance?